joeavanzato/WMIHunter/README.md

 * network_shares - Retrieves information about shared resources.
 * startups - Retrieves information about commands run automatically at user logon.
 * sys_accounts - Retrieves information about system accounts.

+### Analyzer
+In the process of making this, I realized that I tend to take the same steps with the data in most situations - joining certain pieces together, looking for certain indicators or patterns, etc - so of course I will automate this in the form of WMIHAnalyzer.ps1, which is a GUI front-end designed to launch evidence-analysis and exploration scripts based on detected evidence.

+You can launch the analyzer from the main WMIHunter.ps1 GUI or just by launching the script from within the evidence directory.
+It also takes a parameter, -evidence_dir '' if you wish to launch it against a remote evidence directory.

+#### Currently Working
+* network_connections.csv (Also joins CommandLine, ProcessName, ExecutablePath from running_processes.csv if both are detected)

 ## TODO
 * WMI Connection Test on Host and Skip All Queries if Unresponsive